JuergenGutsch/blog/_source/_posts/2018-01-31-react-aspnetcore-project.md

 4. React Chat Part 4: Authentication & Storage
 5. React Chat Part 5: Deployment to Azure

-I'll also setup a GitHub repository where you can follow the project.
+I also set-up a GitHub repository where you can follow the project: https://github.com/JuergenGutsch/react-chat-demo